TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 ## Time integration

 The semi discretization of the heat equation leads to a linear system of first order ODEs, {eq}`modedif1`.
-In accordance with the MOL approach, the next step is to integrate this system with respect to time.
+In accordance with the method of lines, the next step is to integrate this system with respect to time.
 Our choice for time integration would be the <u>forward Euler scheme</u>, since this is the most simple one.
 Application of forward Euler to Eq. {eq}`modedif1` yields